storybookjs/ember/docs/addons/addons-api.md

 <div class="aside">

 💡 If you need to remove a query param, use `null` for that.
-For example, let's say we need to remove the `bbc` query param.
+For example, we need to remove the `bbc` query param.
 See below how to do it:

 </div>